focus1691/smarkets-frontend/README.md

 To make it better, I'd use RTK with OpenAI to generate the schema and add it here, so the dashboard can be in sync with the backend.
 With RTK, I can better handle the CRUD operations and managing state better.

 I would have liked to make more features, but the thinking about how to design the UI with the data took some time.
+I would have liked to add a multi-add button to dynamically add multiple contracts at a time.
+It'd need a backend change too.